SAKryukov/vscode-extensible-markdown/docs/index.md

 - Tagging for detection of the document title
 - File include declaration
 - Table of Contents (TOC) tag
+- Exclude from TOC tag

+In addition to these syntactic extensions, version 5.0.0 introduces two new TOC features enabled through configuration options, without any addition to the Markdown syntax.
+The rendering of list items of the TOC can be defined on for the whole document, or separately per level of TOC.
+This way, the choice between `ul` (default) or `ul` list element can be done globally or per TOC level.
+Also, each of these element can be give a global or level-dependent set of HTML *attributes*.
+One of the uses of these attribute is setting `class` attribute.
+However, attributes are not limited to the classes.
+The possibility of adding arbitrary attributes is very important for the not uncommon situation where the document hosting does not provide access to CSS.
+Instead, inline `style` attribute can solve the problem.
+The configuration setting for these is described [below](#heading.extensible-markdown-converter-extension-options).

 By default, both elements use *pseudo-link* form based on Markdown *link* syntax.
 They take the form: `[](some-tag)`.
 Even when such element produces HTML anchor, it gives no clickable area (normally defined by the text between [] brackets).
 The user can create/modify "settings.json" to describe any other suitable syntax, which is done in Regular Expression form.

 Document title needs to get detected, because HTML requires a text value for the `title` element of the element `head`.
 The idea is to use some available Markdown element, which is actually rendered on HTML page, without replacing it, but with just tagging it as a title text.

 The default syntax for title detection is:

 ```
 The Name of The Document[](title)
 ```